-E. A tie vote by the Planning Board shall be considered to be a recommendation for denial for such amendment.
-If the Planning Board should fail to act on any proposal amendment within 30 days after it is presented to the Commission such failure to act shall be considered to be a favorable recommendation for the purposes of this procedure.

-F. The Planning Board's recommendation shall be forwarded to the Town Board of Commissioners prior to the public hearing.
+- A. The Planning Board shall review on the proposed amendment and shall either recommend approval or denial of an amendment by simple majority vote of those present and voting. - B. The Planning Board shall include with its recommendation a written statement regarding the consistency of the request with the Comprehensive Plan and other adopted Town plans and policies and the surrounding area. - C. A tie vote by the Planning Board shall be considered to be a recommendation for denial for such amendment.
+If the Planning Board should fail to act on any proposal amendment within 30 days after it is presented to the Commission such failure to act shall be considered to be a favorable recommendation for the purposes of this procedure. - D. The Planning Board's recommendation shall be forwarded to the Town Board of Commissioners prior to the public hearing.